For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The big criticism of the Postgraduate Loan is that even the maximum amount may not be enough to cover some course fees, let alone living expenses.
 You might need to make money during your studies to fund your postgrad education.

-While there is no specific Postgraduate 'Maintenance' Loan, the Postgraduate Loan is meant to cover both tuition fees and your living costs.
+While there is no specific Postgraduate 'Maintenance' Loan, the Postgraduate Loan is meant to cover both tuition fees and living costs.
 Since you can spend it however you like, it's important to budget properly.

 How is the Postgraduate Master's Loan paid?